 There are no two ways about it: wrongful death lawsuits can be complicated.
 Even cases with clear liability and fault can result in fierce legal battles with the insurance companies and their defense lawyers.
 You need the best injury lawyer available on your side to get the best possible outcome for your future.

-We have the legal knowledge necessary to negotiate your claim with the insurance companies effectively.
-We also rely on the latest technologies and case-management to effectively build your case to be compelling.
+We have the legal knowledge necessary to effectively negotiate your claim with insurance companies.
+We also rely on the latest technologies and case management to effectively build your case to be compelling.
 Our goal is the same as yours: to maximize your compensation award.
 Whether you’ve been injured in a pedestrian accident, car accident, bicycle accident, motorcycle accident, commercial truck accident or by a wrongful death, contact our lawyers so we can put our expertise to work for you.

 An Oregon personal injury law firm, such as Pacific Injury Law Firm, can assist those dealing with the devastating aftermath of wrongful death.
 By leveraging their expertise in investigating the death's circumstances and gathering crucial evidence, they can help build a strong case for compensation for the deceased's estate and surviving family members.